-- At the first sign that there is going to be a problem, approach the other party when you are calm, never in anger - Do not involve other people at this stage - Talk about the problem and not the person.
-Start with a positive if you can - Tell them how their actions have affected you. - Do not blame. - Let them give you their point of view without interruption but ask for clarification if you are unclear on some point - Together, focus upon the main issue that is causing the disagreement and work on what you can agree upon - Focus upon what you can do from this moment forward not what has occurred - In order to come to an agreement both parties may need to concede some ground to provide a "win-win" situation - Thank the other party for their time
+- 1. At the first sign that there is going to be a problem, approach the other party when you are calm, never in anger - 2.
+Do not involve other people at this stage - 3.
+Talk about the problem and not the person.
+Start with a positive if you can - 4.
+Tell them how their actions have affected you. - 5.
+Do not blame. - 6.
+Let them give you their point of view without interruption but ask for clarification if you are unclear on any point - 7.
+Together, focus upon the main issue that is causing the disagreement and work on what you can agree upon - 8.
+Focus upon what you can do from this moment forward not what has occurred - 9.
+In order to come to an agreement both parties may need to concede some ground to provide a "win-win" situation - 10.
+Thank the other party for their time